Boehner 'closer' to calling for ouster of U.S. Veterans Affairs chief

-WASHINGTON (Reuters) - U.S. House Speaker John Boehner said on Thursday he is “getting closer” to asking Veterans Affairs Secretary Eric Shinseki to resign, saying he is still unconvinced that this would solve the agency’s problems.
+WASHINGTON, May 22 (Reuters) - U.S. House Speaker John Boehner said on Thursday he is getting “closer” to calling for the resignation of Veterans Affairs Secretary Eric Shinseki, but remains unconvinced that his removal would solve the agency’s problems.

-But another member of the House Republican leadership, Representative Kevin McCarthy of California, broke ranks to join a growing list of lawmakers and candidates calling on Shinseki to quit.

-“I believe new leadership at the Department of Veterans Affairs is imperative to fixing the wrong that this massive bureaucracy has done to the men and women we owe so much to,” McCarthy said in a statement.

-Some Democrats also are starting to call for the retired four-star Army general to step down despite continued support from President Barack Obama, including representatives David Scott and John Barrow of Georgia.

-Alison Lundergan Grimes, who is running against Senate Republican leader Mitch McConnell in Kentucky, also joined the list, saying on her Facebook page that Shinseki cannot repair a “breach of trust” with veterans.
-McConnell thus far has declined to pass judgment on the VA chief.

-Boehner said he lacked confidence the VA’s own inspector general has the “interest or capacity” to root out the source and full extent of problems behind allegations that VA medical centers across the country were covering up long wait times for veteran care appointments.
+Boehner said he lacked confidence that the VA’s own inspector general has the “interest or capacity” to root out the source and full extent of problems that have led to allegations that VA medical centers across the country were covering up long wait times for veteran care appointments.

 VA doctors in Phoenix say 40 veterans died while waiting for care at local VA facilities.